awesome-workshop/cap-cms/_episodes/05-Connecting-your-repository.md

 ---

-## Connecting CAP with git repositories
+## Connecting CAP with Git repositories

 We have already created a new CAP entry, added some metadata (datasets, triggers information) and uploaded files.
 Now it's time to tell us, where is the code that you used in your analysis.